Construction of higher-dimensional ALF Calabi-Yau metrics: Taub-NUT deformation of hyperk ahler cones

 \subsection{The deformed complex symplectic structure}

 It is proved in \cite{lebrun1991complete} that the complex symplectic structure of the Taub-NUT metric is that of a standard $\mathbb{C}^2$.
-In this subsection we will prove a similar result for the Taub-NUT deformation of hyperk\"ahler cones, thus generalize the result of \cite{lebrun1991complete}.
+In this subsection we will prove a similar result for the Taub-NUT deformation of hyperk\"ahler cones, thus generalizing the result of \cite{lebrun1991complete} (see also \cite[Chapter 7]{hein2012gravitational}).

 We start from a general proposition concerning the deformation of $(1,0)$ form.

 \begin{lemma} Under the same assumption of Proposition \ref{deformation}, fix $j=1,2,3$, let $\alpha$ be any $(1,0)$-form with respect to the complex structure $I_j$.
 Then for any $a\geq 0$, the complex 1-form $\Psi_j=\alpha - ia^2\alpha(T)dx_j$ is of type $(1,0)$ with respect to $I_j^a$. \end{lemma}